Golden Age of Argentine cinema: Conservation

-Between the late 1930s and mid-1940s, there were some first measures for the conservation of film material, although they were interested in the documentary record rather than fiction films.
-In 1949, the nonprofit cinematheque Fundación Cinemateca Argentina was created as a result of the merging of two film clubs, with the objective of preserving and disseminating of cinema.
+Between the late 1930s and mid-1940s, there were some measures for the conservation of film material, although they were interested in the documentary record rather than fiction films.
+In 1949, the nonprofit cinematheque Fundación Cinemateca Argentina was created as a result of the merging of two film clubs, with the objective of preserving and disseminating cinema.
 The relationship between the Fundación Cinemateca Argentina and the state and its financial support is complex and spans decades.
 In the early 1990s, the Argentine government subsidized the Fundación Cinemateca Argentina, funding the purchase of its current building in Constitución and acquiring around 400 national films from the U.S. to prevent their disposal due to the video boom.
 Further acquisitions of Argentine films abroad occurred between 1996 and 1997.
 Legal issues have kept around 300 films in the National Autonomous University of Mexico's cinematheque since 2002, unable to return.
 Senator Luis Falcó from Río Negro attempted in 2006 to legislate their duty-free import, but his proposal failed, and he died the following year.
 The initiative lapsed in 2008, leaving 700 Argentine films (of an estimated 3,000) still abroad.

 Established in 1971, the Museo del Cine Pablo Ducrós Hicken, dependent of the city of Buenos Aires, exhibits and preserves a large number of films and diverse materials from Argentine classical cinema.

 The law that created the National Institute of Cinematography in 1957, decreed by the military government after the overthrow of Perón, provided for the creation of the National Cinematheque, where producers reportedly had to deliver a copy of every film made with credit or subsidy from the organization.
-Nevertheless, these film copies were of poor quality, either being the initial, worst "A copy" or ones heavily used in national screenings, representing the only surviving copy in most cases.
+Nevertheless, these film copies were of poor quality, either being the initial, worst "A copy" or ones heavily used in national screenings, representing the only surviving copies in most cases.
 Additionally, many have been lost overseas or through careless lending.
 In 1968, a new law established that films of special interest should be given a copy to the General Archive of the Nation, in addition to that of the new National Institute of Cinema and Audiovisual Arts (INCAA).
-The law also ordered the creation of a National Cinematheque dependent on the INCAA, which casts doubts as to whether what was stipulated in 1957 was ever fulfilled, and made its prerogatives explicit, making it perhaps the first action of the state in terms of film preservation.
+The law also ordered the creation of a National Cinematheque dependent on the INCAA, which casts doubt as to whether what was stipulated in 1957 was ever fulfilled, and made its prerogatives explicit, making it perhaps the first action of the state in terms of film preservation.
 In addition, in 1971 the Museo del Cine Pablo Ducrós Hicken was created, which among its functions includes the conservation of a large film archive and is administered by the government of the city of Buenos Aires.
 Currently located in La Boca, the museum exhibits a large number of objects, artifacts and audiovisual material from the history of Argentine cinema, including the Golden Age.
 The abandoned Lumiton studios in Munro were rescued from demolition in the 1990s and converted into a museum run by the municipality of Vicente López, with a permanent collection of Lumiton's history, a screening room, and an extensive archive.